avluis/ApHSC/README.md

   [Hardware](https://github.com/avluis/ArduinoHeatedSeatController-Hardware)

 # Purpose:
-	To drive a ComfortHeat "Automotive Carbon Fiber Seat Heaters" by Rostra with the stock control panel of a vehicle, in my case, a 2011 Suzuki Kizashi [Rostra Kit: 250-1872 - Universal Kit, Double thumb-dial Switch](http://www.rostra.com/manuals/250-1870_Form5261.pdf)
+	To drive a ComfortHeat "Automotive Carbon Fiber Seat Heaters" by Rostra with the stock control panel of a vehicle, in my case, a 2011 Suzuki Kizashi.
+   [Rostra Kit: 250-1872 - Universal Kit, Double thumb-dial Switch](http://www.rostra.com/manuals/250-1870_Form5261.pdf)

 # Goals (in order of implementation):